 Subsequently, the evaluation of the product according to these various descriptors allows us to determine its sensory profile.
 This is the product's identity card, which is widely used in the food sector in particular.

-Proper definition of the descriptors is therefore essential since it will allow for:
+Proper definition of the descriptors is therefore essential since they enable:

-- communication and good understanding between musicians on the basis of a common vocabulary
+- communication and good understanding between musicians thanks to a common vocabulary

 - the comprehensive definition of a product according to these same descriptors.